hmslima/sambahsacompletegrammar/sambahsa.md

 standards of the language, the “problems” of importing these proper nouns will be the same that occurs in any national language.

-For not having 100 years as other auxiliary languages, sambahsa doesn't have a community with thousand of speakers yet, but this scenario can change, every auxiliary language started with only one person, but can exist thousands of speakers if more people get interested for the
+For not having more than 100 years as other auxiliary languages, sambahsa doesn't have a community with thousand of speakers yet, but this scenario can change, every auxiliary language started with only one person, but can exist thousands of speakers if more people get interested for the